 - 1 teaspoon sea salt

 - 2 teaspoons balsamic vinegar

 - 2 cloves garlic chopped

 - Put the pork chops into a large zip-top bag, and fill with marinade of olive oil, garlic, rosemary, basil, sea salt and pepper

 - Marinate in the refrigerator for at least 30 minutes

-- Remove pork from bag, and set grill to medium heat
+- Remove pork chops from bag, discard sauce, and set gas grill to medium heat

 - Grill chops on heavy-duty aluminum foil for about 4 minutes per side,(depending upon thickness) and baste with the sauce